-The correct description for the purpose of printing is 'The Worshipful the Mayor of the Metropolitan Borough of Bury, Councillor Mike Connolly' and when the Consort is also present 'The Worshipful the Mayor and Consort of the Metropolitan Borough of Bury, Councillor Mike Connolly and Mr Ian Hargreaves'.
+The correct description for the purpose of printing is 'The Worshipful the Mayor of the Metropolitan Borough of Bury, Councillor Dorothy Gunther' and when the Consort is also present 'The Worshipful the Mayor and Consort of the Metropolitan Borough of Bury, Councillor Dorothy Gunther and Mr. Michael Gunther'.

 Method of address

-Speakers should refer to the Mayor as 'Mr Mayor' and Consort as 'Consort'.
+Speakers should refer to the Mayor as 'Madam Mayor' and Consort as 'Consort'.